BrianCusack/Reporter/src/reporter/output/tesla_earnings_analysis.md

 ## Challenges and Risks

 - **Legal Issues**: Data incident has led to multiple legal proceedings, including a putative class action lawsuit filed in the United States District Court for the Northern District of California
-- **Potential Impact**: Unfavorable rulings could have "material adverse impact on business, results of operations, prospects, cash flows, financial position or brand"
+- **Potential Impact**: Unfavorable rulings could have "a material adverse impact on business, results of operations, prospects, cash flows, financial position or brand"
-- **General Risks**: Various uncertainties that could cause actual results to differ from forward-looking statements (as detailed in Annual Report on Form 10-K and other SEC filings)
+- **General Risks**: Various uncertainties that could cause actual results to differ from forward-looking statements (detailed in Annual Report Form 10-K)

 ## Future Outlook